What Is a Simple Vendor Agreement?

 - Clearly state that the vendor is not an employee of the client and is not entitled to employment benefits.

 - Show that the vendor will be treated as an independent contractor.

 - Address the terms for terminating the vendor agreement.

 - Determine how attorney fees will be paid or reimbursed.

 The vendor and client should sign and date the vendor agreement.
 The signatures may be electronically signed.

 If you need help creating a vendor agreement, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.